Sue9104/web-manual/install-trantrace/install-from-source.md

 MYSQL_PORT=your_mysql_port
 ```

-## Other Linux distribution and Mac
+## Other Linux distributions and Mac

   1. Install **mysql-server (>=5.7)**, and grant root all privilege with root password.
   2. Install **apache2**.